 Only practitioners providing publicly funded services through the Alberta Health Care Insurance Plan will be able to refer for diagnostic imaging services, which is consistent with the approach taken by some other provinces.
 There is no change to the scope of practice of practitioners.

 Streamlining physician fee codes for areas like diagnostic imaging will ensure services are billed the same way.

 - Implement daily office volume caps

-We are capping the number of daily patient visits to enable physicians to practice within reasonable patient loads.
+Government is capping the number of daily billable "visit services" codes to enable physicians to practice within reasonable patient loads.

 Ensures physicians are not billing overhead costs such as equipment, supplies, leases and technical staff for work delivered in an AHS facility, as these costs are already covered by the public health facility.
 On April 24, 2020 the government announced rural physicians will be exempted from this overhead policy.
 In addition, overhead changes will be delayed for urban physicians until a policy review is conducted.

 The practice of payment top-ups is a carry-over from when Alberta had several regional health authorities and is no longer appropriate as physicians are already compensated under the Alberta Health Care Insurance Plan.
 Note: In light of COVID-19, AHS has been given more time to prepare an implementation plan for recommendations coming out of the AHS review, including the clinical stipends it provides to physicians.
 Clinical stipends will continue until a final implementation plan decision is made.